Product Home

 Solution:

-1. Create an event definition with connection to required server and database.
+1. Create an event definition with a connection to required server and database.

 3. Select interval between checks (10 minutes, for example) and "Infinite" execution type.

-4. Select "SQL statement executed failed" as condition.
+4. Select "SQL statement executed failed" as a condition.

 5. Use "Write to log" option as an action.
 Enter something like "My server is down".